 Dr. Chin is a board-certified adult psychiatrist with a focus on diagnosing and treating individuals suffering from mood and anxiety conditions, and helping people in the management of clinical depression.
 He has a significant interest in diagnosing and treating mood disorders, specifically bipolar spectrum disorders, unipolar depression, treatment-resistant depression, as well as OCD, and anxiety conditions.

 Dr. Chin has a collaborative and holistic approach with his patients.
 Taking time to understand his patients’ personalities, situations, and preferences enhance his ability to modulate his approach and provide the most personalized care.
-Dr. Chin views clinical medicine as the art of understanding and responding to individual value judgments, and psychiatric practice is no different.
+He views clinical medicine as the art of understanding and responding to individual value judgments, and psychiatric practice is no different.
 He values his patients’ questions as it opens the door for dialogue and understanding of the best treatment for the individual.

 For Dr. Chin, Transcranial Magnetic Stimulation (TMS) is an effective, non-invasive therapeutic technology, and it provides an opportunity of robust improvement for many patients unresponsive to medications and psychotherapy.
 Having worked with patients with treatment-resistant conditions, he is excited to be able to offer this option to his patients.
 Moreover, the development of TMS as a therapeutic has contributed to the fundamental understanding of clinical depression and the brain’s role in other psychiatric conditions.